spcnvdr/xchacha20/README.md

-# XChaCha20 - Extended Nonce version of ChaCha20
+# XChaCha20 - Extended Nonce Version of ChaCha20

 XChaCha20 is a stream cipher based on ChaCha20.
 XChaCha20 uses a 256-bit
 key and a 192-bit nonce.
 According to an [IETF draft:](https://tools.ietf.org/html/draft-arciszewski-xchacha-02), "The eXtended-nonce ChaCha cipher construction (XChaCha) allows for